 - The Sheriff’s Office General Order #706 is the department’s policy for the funding, acquisition, and use of military equipment.
 The AB 481-defined list of military equipment currently in Sheriff’s Office possession is included in the policy, as well as each item’s purpose, authorized use, expected lifespan and fiscal impact.

 - Establish a concern or complaint process.
 The Sheriff’s Office always has had a means for the public to submit questions and complaints on-line or in person.
 Any citizen wishing to submit a question or complaint with regards to the Sheriff’s Office use of military equipment or the draft military policy may do so via the online form or in person at Sheriff’s Office Headquarters or any substation.

 - Prepare an Annual Report to include the use of military equipment, any complaints received, any internal audits or other information about violations of Sheriff’s Office G.O. #706, the cost of such use and other similar information.
 This webpage will be utilized for distribution of any updates to the above materials as well as for the Annual Report.
 The first Annual Report will be distributed on or around May 2023.

 Public Input Regarding AB 481

-The Santa Clara County Sheriff’s Office has uploaded multiple documents on this website 30-days prior to a public meeting to meet the requirements of AB 481.
-Members of the public are encouraged to contact the Sheriff’s Office at (408) 808-4400 or by contacting the Military Equipment Coordinator via email at [email protected] with any questions or concerns.
+The Santa Clara County Sheriff’s Office has uploaded multiple documents on this website 30 days prior to a public meeting to meet the requirements of AB 481.
+Members of the public are encouraged to contact the Sheriff’s Office by calling (408) 808-4400 or by e-mailing the Military Equipment Coordinator with any questions or concerns.